-Of these plans, it was concluded that VHF radio was the optimum method for data transmission from gauging station to regional office, and HF data transmission was the optimum method from regional office to central FFWC.
+Of the alternative plans, it was concluded that VHF radio was optimum method to data transmission from gauging station to regional office, and HF data transmission was optimum method from regional office to central FFWC.

-In this section, basic concepts for developing the data transmission system are provided.
-Descriptions of frequency management in Bangladesh and radio tests conducted by the Study Team are also mentioned.
-Preliminary specifications of equipment are discussed in Section 7.7.
+In this section, basic concepts for building up the data transmission system are provided.
+Descriptions of frequency management in Bangladesh and radio tests conducted by the Study Team are mentioned.
+Preliminary specifications of equipment are mentioned in Section 7.7.